Issues Appropriate for Mediation:

 - Because mediation is often significantly less expensive than standard litigation, financial resources are better preserved for the family.

-HOW CAN MEDIATION REDUCE COSTS?
+HOW CAN FAMILY MEDIATION REDUCE COSTS?

 Unlike a litigated settlement, attorneys will not be as intimately involved in creating the details of your personalized settlement.
 This will reduce the likelihood of contentious, adversarial, painful and prolonged litigation and therefore reduce overall expenses.